BobString/Atlas-Android/README.md

 Atlas requires Android API Level >= 14 (OS v4.0).
 The Layer SDK version requirements for each release are tightly coupled.
 See the release notes for details about specifics.

-###Feature Priorities
-We are actively adding features for the following priorities:

-1. Animated GIFs
-2. Video
-3. Automated UI tests

-Please see the list of branches for work in progress.
-If you don't see a feature you are interested in there, please start a branch and submit a pull request.

 ##<a name="key_concepts"></a>Key Concepts
 With Atlas, Messages have types.
 One type might be rich text, and another might be a map location or photo.
 Anything that can be packaged into a set of MIME Types and data can be represented by Atlas.